5. The Booleans¶

 | ff b := ff

-, that is we look at band tt : bool →
+If the first argument is tt, that is we look at band tt : bool →

-then this is just the identity on the snd argument, because
+bool then this is just the identity on the snd argument, because

-then the outcome wil be ff
+ff then the outcome wil be ff whatever the 2nd argument

 its.
-With other words band ff : bool → bool
+With other words band ff : bool → bool is the constant

-function which will always return ff
+function which will always return ff.

-Symmetrically we can define bor : bool → bool → bool
+Symmetrically we can define bor : bool → bool → bool with just two

 cases: